SB-513

 • Expands employee access rights to include education and training records in personnel files.

-• Requires employers to document specific details about training, including trainer names and competencies gained.
+• Requires employers to document specific details about employee training, including providers and certifications.

 Summary